Kotlin/kotlin-koans/README.md

 Using `documentation` argument you can open the related part of Kotlin online documentation.
 Press `F1` (Quick Documentation) on `docN()`, then "See also" section gives you a link.

-Using `references` argument you can usually navigate and see the code mentioned in the task description.
+Using `references` argument you can navigate and see the code mentioned in the task description.

 The repository has two branches, `master` which contains the exercises for you to do and `resolutions` which contains the resolved exercises.
 Make sure you don’t cheat!